fealsat/shapenet_renderer/README.md

 - Random sampling or Archimedean spiral (based on [this code](https://github.com/vsitzmann/shapenet_renderer/blob/master/util.py#L205))
 - Automatic alignment and positioning of objects within the camera frame
-- Mono-, bi- and trinocular camera setups are supported with optional tangential offset
+- Mono and multi view camera setups are supported with optional tangential offset
-- Extensive configuration to allow ambient, fixed or random sun lighting including optional shadows
+- Extensive configuration to allow various lighting setups:
+  - Ambient, fixed or random sun lighting including optional shadows
-- Support for ambient occlusion to mimic indirect lighting
+  - Support for ambient occlusion to quickly mimic indirect lighting
-- Support for image-based lighting using HDR / EXR images
+  - Support for image-based lighting using HDR / EXR images with shadows
+- Presets for mist pass to simulate haze / fog
+- Export to EXR file to include color, depth, position, mask ground-truth data in floating-point format
 - Different view transforms to allow for better color management (can avoid overexposure of models)

 ## Usage